Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/PopupApp/README.md

 ## Usage

-The application provides a map viewer which invokes the form when GeoElements are tapped.
+The application provides a map viewer, which invokes the form when GeoElements are tapped.

 For more information on the `Popup` component and how it works, see it's [Readme](../../toolkit/popup/README.md).